junegunn/fzf/README.md

 | `'wild`  | Items that include `wild`        | exact-match (quoted) |
 | `!'fire` | Items that do not include `fire` | inverse-exact-match  |

-If you don't need fuzzy matching and do not wish to "quote" every word, start fzf with `-e` or `--extended-exact` option.
+If you don't prefer fuzzy matching and do not wish to "quote" every word, start fzf with `-e` or `--extended-exact` option.
 Note that in `--extended-exact` mode, `'`-prefix "unquotes" the term.

 #### Environment variables